vgmtrans/vgmtrans/docs/value-collection-matcher-design.md

 Akao should stay split by the format concepts rather than by export target:

-- `AkaoScanner` finds sequence and sample headers, reserves assets, and emits only scanned assets plus facts needed by the resolver.
+- `AkaoModule` owns scan orchestration: it finds sequence and sample headers, reserves assets, and emits only scanned assets plus facts needed by the resolver.
 It does not bind instruments to whatever samples happened to be available in the same scan.
 - `AkaoResolver` owns collection assembly.
 It chooses instruments by sequence id, chooses sample collections by preferred sample-set id plus articulation coverage, and reports missing coverage as collection issues.